Rapture Surf Camp Review, Bali

 A week in May was the perfect time to visit Rapture Surf Camp in Bali.
 Best suited for beginners or a competent surfer looking for stress-free surf guiding.
 Rapture Surf camp is a luxurious, affordable option on the Bukit Peninsula in Bali.
 Used Code STILLSTOKED for 10% off.

-Can you think of anything better than spending your day surfing Uluwatu, sitting by an infinity pool sipping on Bintangs, practising yoga and feeling the sun kissing your skin?
+Can you think of anything better than spending your day surfing Uluwatu, sitting by an infinity pool sipping on Bintangs, practicing yoga and feeling the sun kissing your skin?

-Rapture has two surf camps in Bali, where should I go?
+Rapture Surf Camp has locations in Bali, where should I go?